In the News: Sargent, Englis favorite designers; fastest theatre production; Hill on air

 The Leigh Gerdine College of Fine Arts students attempting to break the world record for "fastest theatre production" were featured on local NBC and CBS affiliates over the weekend.

 On their own initiative, the group of Webster thespians, technicians, stage designers, costumers, videographers, actors, and musicians planned, designed, learned, rehearsed and performed a musical whose name and script they did not know until it was delivered to them at 6 a.m. on Sunday morning.
 By the evening, they were performing it live -- 13 hours later, attempting to break the current record of 15 hours.

 Their record-breaking attempt will not be official until it is certified.
-Learn more about their attempt and the students behind it here.

 Hill on 'St. Louis On The Air' for Women's Choir